diya-agrawal1/SignSense-AI/TechnicalReport.md

 2. Actual TF.js backend selected in real browsers/devices, and whether pinning a specific backend helps (§5).
 3. Real browser peak memory, including GPU texture memory (§6).
 4. Testing on any real end-user device across the matrix in §7 — everything so far ran in a headless sandbox.
-5. Independent verification that third-party libraries (MediaPipe, TF.js, WebLLM) send no telemetry of their own (§8.4) — a network capture, not just a source read.
+5. Independent verification that third-party libraries (MediaPipe, TF.js, WebLLM) send no telemetry of their own beyond a source-code read — see `local-ai-verification.md`'s own gaps section for the specifics (a real network capture, not just a source read, is still needed).
-6. Formal real-world (live webcam) accuracy validation, beyond the Kaggle-dataset test-set number (§9.4).
+6. Formal real-world (live webcam) accuracy validation, beyond the Kaggle-dataset test-set number — flagged directly in `evaluation.md`'s known-failure-cases section.
-7. A real comparative baseline (another model/approach), not just the trivial random/majority baselines in §9.3.
+7. A real comparative baseline (another model/approach), not just the trivial random/majority baselines computed in `evaluation.md`'s baseline-comparison section.
-8. Evaluation of `PoseAnalysisService`, `LessonEngine`, and `LLMFeedbackService` individually (§9.5) — this report only evaluates the classifier.
+8. Evaluation of `PoseAnalysisService`, `LessonEngine`, and `LLMFeedbackService` individually — `evaluation.md` explicitly scopes itself to the classifier only and lists these three as out of scope.
-9. No in-app privacy disclosure currently shown to users before camera access (§10.4) — a real, addressable gap, not just a measurement one.
+9. No in-app privacy disclosure currently shown to users before camera access (§8.4) — a real, addressable gap, not just a measurement one.
-10. Exact license terms for the Kaggle ASL Alphabet dataset and the specific WebLLM model variant actually selected in production (§11.1–§11.2) — stated as unconfirmed rather than assumed, and worth resolving before any public or commercial release.
+10. Exact license terms for the Kaggle ASL Alphabet dataset and the specific WebLLM model variant actually selected in production (§9.1–§9.2) — stated as unconfirmed rather than assumed, and worth resolving before any public or commercial release.
+11. **The offline training pipeline (landmark extraction → training → TF.js export) is not included in this project bundle** — only its output (the three files in `public/models/asl-classifier/`) is.
+This is a reproducibility gap: the app runs fine without it, but nobody can regenerate or independently audit the model's training process from this bundle alone.
+If the original scripts exist elsewhere, add them back for a complete submission.